Winterflower/winterflower.github.io/_posts/2017-08-04-on-responsibility.md

 ---

 A lot of software is built on good intentions.
-On being cool and using the lattest, hottest, just-off-Github framework.
+On being cool and using the latest, hottest, just-off-Github framework.
 It's about being a techie kid in the candy store, except the shelves are lined with stickers, t-shirts, confs and blog posts, and tech, cool cool tech!
 Or as Martin Thompson phrased in his GOTO Copenhagen 2017 keynote, "intellectual masturbation".

 But some of it is really not just 'software'.
 Joel Spolsky's post ["Birdcage liners"](https://www.joelonsoftware.com/2018/01/12/birdcage-liners/) examines the fragmentation of social discourse (courtesy of our favourite platforms) and warns,